Beerwah

 Beerwah lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Feb 2026, the population of the suburb of Beerwah is estimated at around 8,316 people.
-This reflects an increase of 582 people since the 2021 Census, which reported a population of 7,734 people.
-The change is inferred from the resident population of 8,274, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 190 validated new addresses since the Census date.
-This level of population equates to a density ratio of 141 persons per square kilometer.
-Over the past decade, Beerwah has demonstrated resilient growth patterns with a compound annual growth rate of 2.3%, outpacing the Rest of Qld.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 55% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Beerwah is around 8,918 as of May 2026.
+This reflects an increase of 1,184 people (15.3%) since the 2021 Census, which reported a population of 7,734 people.
+The change is inferred from the resident population of 8,310, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 445 validated new addresses since the Census date.
+This level of population equates to a density ratio of 152 persons per square kilometer, providing significant space per person and potential room for further development.
+The suburb of Beerwah's 15.3% growth since the 2021 census exceeded the Rest of Qld (9.2%), along with the national average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 55.00000000000001% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted.
-These state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
-Anticipating future population dynamics, an above median population growth of locations outside of capital cities is projected, with the suburb of Beerwah expected to grow by 1,637 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 19.2% in total over the 17 years.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Anticipating future population dynamics, an above median population growth of locations outside of capital cities is projected, with the suburb of Beerwah expected to grow by 1,489 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 9.9% in total over the 16 years.

 Frequently Asked Questions - Population